sysrich/rootco.de-web/_posts/2016-04-04-opensuse-and-you.md

 ### Do your homework
 Make sure you understand the topic you are tackling.
 Dig through the problem to make sure you haven't missed something.
 Read our wiki pages on the topic.
 Use Google.
 Look at how other FOSS Projects deal with the problem.
-Is their solution better or worse that what you are thinking?
+Is their solution better or worse than what you are thinking?
 Talk to people who might know stuff about the topic, and bounce your ideas off them.
-Our IRC channels are a goodplace for such discussions, as are events like our [openSUSE Conferences](http://events.opensuse.org).
+Our IRC channels are a good place for such discussions, as are events like our [openSUSE Conferences](http://events.opensuse.org).

 ### Plan your solution
 You've decided what you want to do, now you need to decide how you intend to do it.